Candy canes from Gränna in Sweden

-It quickly got around to talking about what Aunt Amalia had to buy, and for many travelers it became a matter of course to stop at Aunt Amalia's on their journey to get some of the refreshing candy canes.
-Aunt Amalia mixed mint and red color from Cochenille under the mass of sugar, making it a fresh candy that seemed to appeal to many.
-Soon people from the surrounding villages came to Gränna just to get supplies from Aunt Amalia's candy cane.
-That's how it got around, and Gränna became known for her sweet mint poles.
+Word quickly spread about what was available at Aunt Amalia's, and for many travelers passing through it became a matter of course to stop at Aunt Amalia's on their journey to get a few of the refreshing candy canes.
+Aunt Amalia mixed mint and red cochineal dye into the sugar mixture, making it a fresh sweet that apparently appealed to many people.
+Soon people from surrounding towns came just to get supplies of Aunt Amalia's candy canes from Gränna.
+So word got around and Gränna became known for her sweet mint sticks.

-When Aunt Amalia finally died, smart entrepreneurs from Gränna jumped into the breach and continued their production of candy canes.
-For this reason, there are still the long red and white rods in the many sweets shops in the village.
+When Aunt Amalia finally died, clever entrepreneurs from Gränna stepped into the breach and continued their production of candy canes in Gränna.
+For this reason, the long red and white sticks are still available today in the numerous sweet shops in town.

-He pours the hot and viscous yellowish mass onto a cold metal plate, which is cooled by cold water that is piped through under the plate.
-He keeps turning it with a spatula, slowly taking on a white color.
-"This is air that is kneaded into the sugar mass," he explains.
-He adds a red dye to a small part of the mass and a few drops of a liquid that smells strongly of mint to the other.
-"I have to be careful with this," she says.
-"Otherwise the candy canes will be too sharp."
-He turns both colors into a long strand, which - when he is cool enough - throws them over a heavy hook on the wall and pulls them out again and again until he is tough and so cool that I can edit the mass.
+He finally pours the hot and viscous yellowish mass onto a cold metal plate, which is cooled by cold water that is passed through pipes under the plate.
+He turns it over and over again with a spatula, slowly turning it white.
+“This is air that is worked into the sugar mixture through kneading,” he explains.
+He also adds a red dye to a small part of the mixture, and to the other a few drops of a liquid that smells intensely of mint.
+“I have to be careful with this,” it says.
+“Otherwise the candy canes will be too spicy.”
+He twists both colors into a long strand, which – when it is cool enough – he throws over a heavy hook on the wall and stretches it again and again until it is tough and so cool that I can edit the mass.

 He cuts off half of the strand and places it on a wooden board in front of me.
 "Now you roll the strand evenly until it reaches the width of the board."
 With large scissors, he cuts the strand in half, and I repeat the process until I have a row of about thumb-thick rods in front of me.
 "Now cut them in half again and wrap them in paper.
 Et voilá!
 Here you have your homemade candy canes! "

-These have now become very cold and hard, so that we can easily take them with us on our trip through Sweden.
-They taste so good Petar that he consumes our entire supply of candy canes - with my occasional support - during our two-week trip to Sweden.
-At the end of our trip in Stockholm, he almost got another supply.
-But in the end he doesn't do it.
-"This is a reason to come back," he says.
+These have now become completely cold and hard, so we can easily take them with us on our trip through Sweden.
+Petar likes them so much that he eats our entire supply of candy canes - with my occasional help - during our two-week trip to Sweden.
+He almost got supplies again at the end of our trip in Stockholm when we discover them on our city tour of Stockholm in the window of a candy store.
+But in the end he gives up on it.
+“That’s a reason to come back,” he says.
 And he's right.

 Travel Arrangements: